darold/pgtt-rsl/README.md

 ### [Description](#description)

-pgtt_rsl is a PostgreSQL extension to create and manage Oracle-style Global Temporary Tables.
+pgtt_rsl is a PostgreSQL extension to create and manage Oracle or DB2 style Global Temporary Tables.
 It is based on unlogged tables, Row Security Level and views.
-A background worker is responsible to periodically remove obsolete rows.
+A background worker is responsible to periodically remove obsolete rows and tables.
 This implementation is designed to avoid catalog bloating when creating a lot of temporary tables.
 If you are looking for Oracle style Global Temporary Tables but with high performances you should look at [pgtt](https://github.com/darold/pgtt) which is based on temporary tables but will not address the bloat problem.